jnozzi/cocoadev.com/markdown/IphotoAdjustmentWindow.md

 ----

-Check out General/BorderlessWindow and General/NSBezierPathCategory - these two together will give you everything you need.
+Check out BorderlessWindow and NSBezierPathCategory - these two together will give you everything you need.
 Just create a borderless window using custom view.
-In that custom view, draw a rounded rect (with General/NSBezierPath - the category provided in General/NSBezierPathCategory will help you here) with an alpha faded black color as the bezier path's fill color).
+In that custom view, draw a rounded rect (with NSBezierPath - the category provided in NSBezierPathCategory will help you here) with an alpha faded black color as the bezier path's fill color).
 Make some controls and add them to the custom view and viola!

 ----